-The district will file all reports about the use of corporal punishment with the Commissioner of Education in accordance with Commissioner's regulations.
+The authorized use of timeout and physical restraint is addressed in policy 4321.12.
+The district will file all complaints about the use of corporal punishment with the Commisioner of Education in accordance with Commisioner's Regulations.

 Section 11.
 Student Searches and Interrogations